photo by Bill Phelps

 2. Carmina (Spain) — Hailing from the Spanish island of Majorca, the Albaladejo family is crafting exquisite and great value shoes for women.

-3. Saint Crispin’s (Romania) — A well-known name for luxury handmade shoes for gentlemen–and now for ladies who want a made-to-measure experience.
+4. Saint Crispin’s (Romania) — A well-known name for luxury handmade shoes for gentlemen–and now for ladies who want a made-to-measure experience.

 Sarah Ann Murray: 1.
 Needleandstack.com 2.source unknown, Cifonelli suit